-3 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+1 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.

-- 8.1.1.
-Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults or by another child or children. - 8.1.2.
-Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence and/or radicalisation. - 8.1.3.
-Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-on-child abuse. - 8.2.
+- 8.1.2.
+Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence and/or radicalisation.

+- 8.1.3.
+Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting putchildren in danger and that safeguarding issues can manifest themselves via child-onchild abuse.

+- 8.2.
 Further information about the four categories of abuse; physical, emotional, sexual and neglect, (familial and contextual) and indicators that a child may be being abused can be found in appendices 1 17 and in Keeping Children Safe in Education Part 1/Annex A/Annex B. There are also a number of specific safeguarding concerns that we recognise our students may experience.

-child missing or absent from education. child missing from home or care. child sexual exploitation (CSE), child criminal exploitation (CCE) bullying including cyberbullying domestic abuse drugs fabricated or induced illness faith abuse female genital mutilation (FGM) forced marriage. gangs and youth violence gender-based violence/violence against women and girls (VAWG) mental health difficulties private fostering radicalisation youth produced sexual imagery (sexting) teenage relationship abuse trafficking child on child abuse up skirting serious violence sexual harassment --- --
+- child missing or absent from education.

+- child missing from home or care.

+- child sexual exploitation (CSE), child criminal exploitation (CCE)

+- bullying including cyberbullying

+- domestic abuse

+- drugs

+- fabricated or induced illness

+- faith abuse

+- female genital mutilation (FGM)

+- forced marriage.

+- gangs and youth violence

+- gender-based violence/violence against women and girls (VAWG)

+- mental health difficulties

+- private fostering

+- radicalisation

+- youth produced sexual imagery (sexting)

+- teenage relationship abuse

+- trafficking

+- child on child abuse

+- up skirting

+- serious violence

+- sexual harassment

 - 8.2.1.
 There will be occasions when staff may suspect that a student may be at risk but have no 'real' evidence.
-The student's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed. - 8.2.2.
+The student's behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

+- 8.2.2.
 We recognise that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill, or an accident has occurred.
-However, they may also indicate a child is being abused or is in need of safeguarding. - 8.2.3.
+However, they may also indicate a child is being abused or is in need of safeguarding.

+- 8.2.3.
 In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the student if they are OK or if they can help in any way.

-8.3.
+- 8.3.
 Further information on the different types of safeguarding concerns and schools' response can be found in the Appendices section -

 App 1.
-Categories of Abuse 23

-App 2.
-Anti-Bullying / Cyberbullying 27

-App 3.
-Racist Incidents 27

-App 4.
-Radicalisation and Extremism 27

-App 5.
-Domestic Abuse (including Operation Encompass) 30

-App 6.
-Exploitation (including CSE, CCE and County Lines) 31
+Categories of Abuse 24 App 2.
+Anti-Bullying / Cyberbullying 28 App 3.
+Bullying, prejudice and racist incidents 28 App 4.
+Radicalisation and Extremism 28 App 5.
+Domestic Abuse (including Operation Encompass) 31 App 6.
+Exploitation (including CSE, CCE and County Lines) 32

 App 7.
-Female Genital Mutilation 34
+Female Genital Mutilation 35

 App 8.
-Forced Marriage 36
+Forced Marriage 37

 App 9.
-Honour Based Abuse 36
+Honour Based Abuse 38

 App 10.
-One Chance Rule 37
+One Chance Rule 38

 App 11.
-Mental Health 37
+Mental Health 38

 App 12.
-Private Fostering Arrangements 37
+Private Fostering Arrangements 39

 App 13.
-Looked After Children & Previously Looked After Children 38
+Looked After Children & Previously Looked After Children 39

 App 14.
-Children Missing Education 38
+Children Missing Education 39

 App 15.
-Child on Child Abuse (incl Sexual Violence, Sexual Harassment and HSB) 38
+Child on Child Abuse (incl Sexual Violence, Sexual Harassment and HSB) 40

 App 16.
-Online Safety 42
+Online Safety 43

 App 17.
-Youth Produced Sexual Imagery (Sexting) 44
+Youth Produced Sexual Imagery (Sexting) 45

 App 18.
-Additional Resources 45
+Additional Resources 46

 App 19.
-Safeguarding - Key Points 46
+Safeguarding - Key Points 47

 App 20.
 Essential contacts 48

 App 21.
 Assessment triangle 49

 App 22.
 Roles and responsibilities of single point of contact (radicalisation and extremism) 50